 15 New Canal,

 The Gaumont Palace Cinema opened on 7th September 1931 with Ralph Lynn in “Chance of a Night Time”.
 It was a project of Albany Ward, a division of Gaumont British Theatres.
-This is possibly one of the most unique historic cinema buildings in the United Kingdom.
+This is possibly one of the most unique historic cinema buildings in the United Kingdom, perhaps the World!

-The facade and outer foyer is actually a Grade I Listed building, built as Ye Halle of John Halle, a Tudor Gothic style building which was originally built as the home of a 15th Century wool merchant in the 1470’s.
+The facade and outer foyer is actually a Grade I Listed building, built as Ye Halle of John Halle, a Tudor Gothic style building which was originally built as the home of a 15th Century wool merchant around 1470.
 It received a new Mock Tudor style facade, designed by Pugin in 1834.
-Inside the foyer is all genuine from the pre-Tudor period and has original oak beams in the ceiling with shields and swords hanging on the walls.
+Inside the foyer is all genuine from the pre-Tudor period and has original Oak beams in the ceiling with shields and swords hanging on the walls.

 It was re-named Gaumont in 1937 and re-named Odeon by the Rank Organisation in August 1964.
 It was converted into a triple screen from November 1972 by creating two mini-screens in the rear stalls under the circle, seating 120 in each.
 In 1993 a fourth screen seating 70 was created in the former restaurant area and in April 1995 a fifth screen was created in the former front stalls area with a seating capacity of 278.